sjspielman/tasty/virtual-setup/zoom-procedures.md

 ## Zoom recordings

-**We will be recording instruction** to allow course participants to revisit instruction during consultation days or in case their connection is disrupted during instruction.
+**We will be recording instruction** to allow course participants to revisit instruction during consultation sessions or in case their connection is disrupted during instruction.

 When we are recording, you will be notified by a banner in the top corner of the Zoom interface.
 We plan to distribute these recordings to other course participants in your specific training session or as part of training for additional workshop instructors.
 We will not post these videos publicly.

-_Note: Consent for video recordings is included in the [CCDL training workshop waiver](https://github.com/AlexsLemonade/training-modules/blob/master/ccdl-training-waiver.DOCX) signed prior to the start of the training workshop._
+_Note: Consent for video recordings is included in the [CCDL training workshop waiver](../ccdl-training-waiver.pdf) signed prior to the start of the training workshop._

 ## Using Zoom breakout rooms